-Man has always used symbols to represent things.
+Humans have always used symbols to represent things.
 Even the early cavemen used symbols to represent their subjects and topics.
 Symbols were used to tell stories and record history.
 However, symbols don’t always mean the same things to everybody.
-The cave painting below can be interpreted many ways, but the originator knew what it meant.
+The cave painting below can be interpreted in many ways, but the originator knew what it meant.

 Interpretation of Symbols

 Symbols, such as flags and gestures, can be interpreted to mean different things to different people depending on their values and belief systems.
 The Nazi swastika and the gesture of raising one’s arm in salute to Hitler were signs of unity and allegiance to Hitler and the Nazi party.
 But to his enemies, they meant something very sinister and evil.